Park Min-woo (actor)

 Park is also one of the cast members on reality/variety show Roommate, which began airing in 2014.

 He enlisted in the military September 26, 2016.
-A source reveals that it was decided he would serve as part of public interest service personnel due to health reasons.
+A source reveals that it was decided he would serve as part of public interest service personnel for health reasons.
 After his entrance to the Nonsan training camp on the 29th, the actor trained for four weeks and rendered 23 months of social rather than military service.